raquentin/raquentin/README.md

 ### Creating AMD Xilinx Project Files

 See `/examples` with constraints and Tcl files.
 These files generate Vivado project files to show how different cores work.

+## Resources

+- Getting Started with FPGAs by Russell Merrick
+- Retrocomputing with Clash: Haskell for FPGA Hardware Design by Gergo Erdi
+- Haskell Programming from First Principles by Christopher Allen and Julie Moronu
+- Advanced Digital Design with the Verilog HDL by Michael Ciletti
+- Haskell for Imperative Programmers by Philipp Hagenlocher